epfl-ada/ada-2022-project-runtimeterror/README.md

 (Finally, we can repeat the same procedure but on a list of movie plots taken from different time frames hence resulting in a time series analysis of the evolution of the most prevalent story arcs)

 ## Research questions
-- What is the effect of the presence of emotions on the success of the movie (Do emotional movies have a higher rating IMDB) ?
-Does the effect differ between genres ?
+- What is the effect of the presence of emotions on the success of the movie (Do emotional movies have a higher rating IMDB)?
+Does the effect differ between genres?

-- What is the effect of the positive/negative emotions on the success of the movie (Do movies that are predominently positive (more than 70% of the lines are positive) have a higher IMDB rating? or is the opposite effect true? and do the observed effect vary per genre ?
+- What is the effect of the positive/negative emotions on the success of the movie (Do movies that are predominently positive (more than 70% of the lines are positive) have a higher IMDB rating? or is the opposite effect true? and do the observed effect vary per genre)?

 - What is the most profitable movie arc per genre, is their a clear winner among the various clusters?